 After a few minutes, no stars were visible here anymore at all.
 Time to drive home.

-Night #3 – 2 March – Inari & Kettukoski bridge
+Night #3 – 2 March – Inari and nearby river

-For my 3rd day in Lapland, I had again no time to rest.
+For my 3rd day in Lapland, I had again no time to rest (and I mean this as the best of things).
 The day itself was so beautiful and sunny that I spent the entire afternoon outside taking pictures near the village of Inari.
 The weather forecast promised clear skies throughout the night, excellent to take pictures of Aurora around Inari.
-So I was aiming for one of my favorite places to shoot the Aurora: the Kettukoski bridge with usually open water around it.
+So I was aiming for one of my favourite places to shoot the Aurora: the bridge on a river nearby, with usually open water around it.